Quest Game Tuner vs QGO

 Quest Game Tuner uses an open-source adb implementation for on device use, and is secured using industry-standard encryption.
 (More info on the FAQ) ADB is used to assist in initial setup, and to apply settings - nothing else.
 If you know what you're doing, Quest Game Tuner's ADB activity is fully viewable through ADB logcat.
 A minimal accessibility service is used to handle specific dialogs and trigger configuration changes without reading logs or storing your activity.

-I cannot commend on the security of qgo's adb implementation.
+I cannot comment on the security of qgo's adb implementation.

 UPDATE: I have been notified that SideQuest rejected qgo over security concerns.
 They accepted Quest Game Tuner without issue.
-However, qgo was audited by a respected member of the community who found no reason for concern.
+However, qgo was audited by a respected community member who I've collaborated with in the past.

 Privacy